by Bertie Wheen

 There’s a lot more I could (and perhaps should) mention, but I’m afraid I have again run out of time (which was the cause of that rushing), and thus this post is going to be a two-parter.

-News from the Noughties, Part II – coming soon!
+Read the next post – News from the Noughties, Part II – out now!

 Bertie Wheen is the typesetter (and now indexer) of The Deben, and a liveaboard (along with two dogs, Solo and Nellie) on the Deben.